Tortitas de Berro: Easy Recipe for Guatemalan Watercress Omelettes

 The key to making them crispy is to try not to pack too many fritters into the pan or onto the griddle at the same time.

-Tortitas de Berro con Queso or Watercress Omelettes with Dry Cheese
+Tortitas de Berro con Huevo / Watercress Pancakes with Egg

 Sprinkled with dry. crumbly white cheese from Zacapa, Guatemala and served with black beans, fresh salsa and handmade tortillas, these watercress fritters also serve as a full meal.
 If you can’t find grated Zacapa or Cotija cheese, use feta cheese (preferably Dodonis) or Parmesan.
 The peppery taste of the watercress is nicely complemented by the saltiness of the cheese.

 These mini watercress omelettes are healthy, full of vitamins and protein and easy to make.
-They're a traditional Guatemalan food that's popular for breakfast or a light lunch.
+They're a traditional food that's popular for breakfast or a light lunch in Guatemala and El Salvador.

 - 4 medium eggs